Calibrate your Monitor

 Embed the Color Profile

 Without an ICC profile embedded into your files, we don’t know what color space your files are in.
-Most photographers use either Adobe RGB (1998) or sRGB as a working color space.
+Use sRGB as your working color space as this is required for your final image files.
 Set up your color settings:

 Profile: A profile is a numerical model identifying the values of a color space in order to interpret the color correctly.